sagemath/trac_to_gh/Issue 3045.md

 # Issue 3045: K.gen() where K = GF(p) returns 1, not a primitive element

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3045

 Original creator: jxxcarlson